-According to an article in The Tampa Bay Times, Florida had the second highest number of pedestrian fatalities in the country in 2010.
-The Miami Herald reported that during a ten-year period ending in 2014, Florida had more than 5,000 pedestrians killed by motor vehicles compared to 46,000 for the entire USA, and has one of the top 7 most dangerous communities in the country for pedestrians.
+Florida has a high number of accidents involving pedestrians, causing many injuries every year throughout the state.
+The Miami Herald reported that during a ten-year period ending in 2014, Florida had more than 5,000 pedestrians killed by motor vehicles compared to 46,000 for the entire USA, and it has 7 of the most dangerous communities in the country for pedestrians.

-There are some common causes of accidents involving pedestrians hit by cars.
-They include poor roadway and crossing design, dangerous, inattentive or distracted driving, and pedestrians who simply are not paying attention when crossing the street.
-There are many different types of accidents that can be caused by bad driving but almost of them place the blame for the accident directly on the driver of the motor vehicle.
+Some common causes of accidents involving pedestrians hit by cars include poor roadway and crossing design, dangerous, inattentive or distracted driving, and pedestrians who simply are not paying attention when crossing the street.
+In almost every case, the blame is placed directly on the driver of the motor vehicle.

 Other common causes of pedestrian accidents:

-If you are seriously injured injured in a pedestrian accident, go to the doctor for treatment.
-If you are approached by anyone regarding a settlement for your injuries, do not do anything until you have spoken to our pedestrian accident attorney.
-After the car accident and when you are able, think about what happened and make notes so that you can explain things to our personal injury attorney.
+If you are seriously injured in a pedestrian accident, get medical attention immediately.
+If you are approached by anyone regarding a settlement for your injuries, do not do anything until you have spoken to our pedestrian accident lawyer.
+After the car accident and when you are able, think about what happened and make notes so that you can explain things to our pedestrian accident attorneys.

 To the extent that you have the ability to take photos after the accident, this may be useful as well.
 Injury lawyers Zervos & Calta are experienced in handling pedestrian accident cases, and will handle all the details of your case.
 Contact us through our law firm website.